History of the Peninsula Jewish Community Center (PJCC)

 The PJCC proudly opened its new 12-acre home in Foster City in May 2004.
 This momentous occasion came as the result of years of hard work, contributions and the dedication of hundreds of individuals banding together.
 For over 55 years, the PJCC has worked to inspire a sense of community in San Mateo County.
 That dream has become a reality.

 In Belmont, the PJCC operated an expanded and broad range of programs in response to growing and diversifying community needs.
 However, by 1993 our membership was once again exceeding capacity and our Board went in search of a more spacious home for the Center.
 A lease was signed with the City of Foster City in 1998, and the plan to build our new campus was born.

-Joining the PJCC on this tremendous 12-acre campus are the Jewish Day School of the North Peninsula, the Jewish Community Federation and Jewish Family and Children’s Services.
+Joining the PJCC on this tremendous 12-acre campus are the Ronald C. Wornick Jewish Day School and the Jewish Community Federation.
 Together, we proudly celebrate this long-awaited dream becoming a reality for the entire community in 2004.